-This Agreement will terminate five (5) year(s) after the Effective Date, or may be terminated by either Party at any time upon thirty (30) days written notice to the other Party.
-Each Party’s obligations under this Agreement will survive termination of this Agreement and will be binding upon such Party’s heirs, successors, and assigns.
-Each Party’s obligations with respect to all Confidential Information of the other Party will terminate only pursuant to Section 3.
+This Agreement will terminate three (3) years after the Effective Date, or may be terminated by either Party at any time upon thirty (30) days written notice to the other Party.
+Each Party’s obligations under this Agreement will survive termination of this Agreement and will be binding upon such Party’s successors and assigns.
+Each Party’s obligations with respect to all Confidential Information of the other Party will terminate only pursuant to clause 4.

-The DISCLOSING PARTY is providing Confidential Information on an “AS IS” basis for use by the RECEIVING PARTY at its own risk.
-The DISCLOSING PARTY disclaims all WARRANTIES, WHETHER EXPRESS, IMPLIED OR STATUTORY, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF TITLE, NON-INFRINGEMENT OF THIRD PARTY RIGHTS, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
+The Disclosing Party is providing Confidential Information on an “as is” basis for use by the Receiving Party at its own risk.
+The Receiving Party accepts that no person gives any warranty or makes any representation as to the accuracy or otherwise of the Confidential Information.

-This Agreement and any action related thereto will be governed, controlled, interpreted, and defined by and under the laws of the State of Delaware, without giving effect to any conflicts of laws principles that require the application of the law of a different state.
-Any disputes under this Agreement may be brought in the state courts and the Federal courts for the county in which Company’s principal place of business is located, and the parties hereby consent to the personal jurisdiction and exclusive venue of these courts.
-This Agreement may not be amended except by a writing signed by both parties.

-Each Party acknowledges that its breach of this Agreement may cause irreparable damage to the other Party and hereby agrees that the other Party will be entitled to seek injunctive relief under this Agreement, as well as such further relief as may be granted by a court of competent jurisdiction.
+This Agreement shall be governed by and construed in accordance with English Law and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales in respect of any claim, dispute or difference arising out of or in connection with this Agreement.

+The Receiving Party acknowledges that damages alone would not be an adequate remedy for the breach of any of the provisions of this Agreement.
+Accordingly, without prejudice to any other rights and remedies it may have, the Disclosing Party shall be entitled to the granting of equitable relief (including without limitation injunctive relief) concerning any threatened or actual breach of any of the provisions of this Agreement.
+Furthermore, the Receiving Party shall indemnify and keep fully indemnified the Disclosing Party at all times against all liabilities, costs (including legal costs on an indemnity basis), expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and other reasonable costs and expenses suffered or incurred by the Disclosing Party arising from any breach of this Agreement by the Receiving Party and from the actions or omissions of any representative of the Receiving Party.

 If any provision of this Agreement is found by a proper authority to be unenforceable or invalid, such unenforceability or invalidity will not render this Agreement unenforceable or invalid as a whole and, in such event, such provision will be changed and interpreted so as to best accomplish the objectives of such unenforceable or invalid provision within the limits of applicable law or applicable court decisions.
 Any waiver or failure to enforce any provision of this Agreement on one occasion will not be deemed a waiver of any other provision or of such provision on any other occasion.

-Neither Party will communicate any information to the other Party in violation of the proprietary rights of any third party.
+Neither Party will communicate any information to the other Party in breach of the proprietary rights of any third party.

-Neither Party will assign or transfer any rights or obligations under this Agreement without the prior written consent of the other Party and any attempted assignment, subcontract, delegation, or transfer in violation of the foregoing will be null and void, except that a Party may assign this Agreement without such consent to its successor in interest by way of merger, acquisition or sale of all or substantially all of its assets.
-The terms of this Agreement shall be binding upon assignees.
+Neither Party will assign, sub-contract or deal in any with any of its rights or obligations under this Agreement without the prior written consent of the other Party.

+A person who is not a party to this Agreement shall not have any rights under or in connection with it.